emmajanedrews/base-template/_posts/2017-11-20-happy-thanksgiving-from-our-entire-team.md

 {% include youtube.html %}

 Thanksgiving is almost here.
-We wanted to take just am one to express our gratitude for everyone who has allowed us to help them achieve their real estate goals.
+We wanted to take just a moment to express our gratitude for everyone who has allowed us to help them achieve their real estate goals.
 In the last year, 60% of our business came from referrals so we also want to thank you for trusting us to help your family and friends.
 Without you, our business wouldn’t be what it is today.
 To see our full holiday message, watch this short video.

 {% include pullquote.html %}